Master's Degree in Religious Sciences: History and Society (Interuniversity)

-The new Master's Degree in Religious Sciences: History and Society is born from the conviction that it is necessary to strengthen the regulated offer of academic studies on religions in the Spanish Public University with an inter-university alliance, thus bringing us closer to the already century-old and brilliant tradition of studies on religions in other European countries.
-This master's degree is inter-university and is taught in a total of 3 universities: Pablo de Olavide University, Carlos III University of Madrid and the University of La Laguna.
+The new Master's Degree in Religious Sciences: History and Society (Interuniversity) was born from the conviction that it is necessary to strengthen the regulated academic offering of religious studies at Spanish public universities through an interuniversity alliance, thus bringing us closer to the century-long and brilliant tradition of religious studies in other European countries.
+This interuniversity Master's Degree is taught at a total of three universities: Pablo de Olavide University, Carlos III University of Madrid, and the University of La Laguna.

 Subjects